Key Takeaways

 Following the development, OM’s trading volume skyrocketed from $70 million to nearly $700 million.
 Typically, such a spike in volume might suggest growing interest.

-Regarding the crash, CCN had a conversation with Tracy Jin, Chief Operating Officer (COO) of crypto MEXC.
+Regarding the crash, CCN spoke with Tracy Jin, the Chief Operating Officer (COO) of crypto MEXC.
 Like others, Jin compared the recent price collapse to the 2022 LUNA crash.

-She also opined that this development could leave a loophole when it comes to user trust.
+She also opined that this development could leave a loophole regarding user trust.

 “The bigger issue is trust.
 When a token this high-profile crashes without a clear smoking gun, the community’s left stitching together conspiracy threads from on-chain data.
 And when even exchange founders are casting doubt on it, the damage goes beyond price action,” The COO emphasized.

-In addition to that, Jin mentioned that the crash is a reminder that low-volume hours can still create high-stakes wipeouts — especially when newer tokens start punching above their weight.
+In addition, Jin mentioned that the crash is a reminder that low-volume hours can still create high-stakes wipeouts, especially when newer tokens start punching above their weight.

 But in this case, it indicates rising selling pressure amid the price collapse.
 If this trend continues, it could reinforce the bearish trend, potentially driving OM’s price even lower.

 Amid this drop, on-chain data shows that the volatility around the MANTRA token has spiked to an all-time high.
-Volatility shows how much and how quickly the price of a cryptocurrency changes over time.
+Volatility shows how much and how quickly a cryptocurrency’s price changes over time.

 High volatility equals big price swings (up or down).
 Low volatility, on the other hand, indicates a stable price and little movement.
 Therefore, these sudden spikes suggest that OM’s price might continue to experience large price swings downwards.

-Meanwhile, on-chain sleuth ZachXBT has weighed in on the matter, stating that he has yet to pinpoint the exact cause of the crash.
-He also noted that while some have speculated the collapse was due to token unlocks; there is no concrete evidence to support that claim at this time.
+Meanwhile, on-chain sleuth ZachXBT has weighed in on the matter, stating that he has yet to pinpoint the cause of the crash.
+He also noted that while some have speculated the collapse was due to token unlocks, there is no concrete evidence to support that claim.

-From a technical point of view, OM’s price action invalidated the bullish structure that had been formed earlier.
+From a technical point of view, OM’s price action invalidated the bullish structure formed before the crash.
 Data from the daily chart also shows that the Relative Strength Index (RSI) has dropped below 30.00.
 This led to a drop below $0.60 before it recently bounced to $0.78.

 The RSI measures momentum and shows whether an asset is overbought or oversold.
 Readings above 70.00 indicate overbought levels, while those below 30.00 indicate oversold.

-While the recent crash might shock some people, others issued a warning earlier on.
+While the crash shocked some people then, others had issued a warning earlier.
 For instance, CCN’s thorough investigation showed that a certain X (formerly Twitter) user had predicted a rug pull.
 On Feb.
-15, the user with the handle “Not Telling” disclosed that the MANTRA project was manipulated.
+15, the user with the “Not Telling” handle disclosed that the MANTRA project was manipulated.

 In 2021, the Wu Blockchain team also disclosed that the MANTRA project was a fraud after Binance listed it.
-Meanwhile, in its defense, ex-Binance CEO Chanpeng Zhao (CZ) mentioned that exchanges should not have a listing process as they should provide access to all tokens while traders decide what to trade.
+Meanwhile, in its defense, ex-Binance CEO Changpeng Zhao (CZ) mentioned that exchanges should not have a listing process, as they should provide access to all tokens while traders decide what to trade.

 In the meantime, the MANTRA team has addressed the situation.
 According to co-founder J.P.
 Mullin, a forced liquidation involving a large holder caused the sharp decline in OM’s price.